cbhua/homepage-backup/README.md

 # [Timegg](<https://timegg.top/>)

-Chuanbo HUA's personal website.

-**N.B.
-This personal site (www.huachuanbo.top) has been closed at 2019.04.07 and transfered to another site: www.timegg.top.
-Thank you for your company so far and let's go start to a new world.**
+Timegg is Chuanbo HUA's personal site.
+This personal site has been closed at 2019.04.07.

----
+You may come to the new site: https://timegg.top.
+Welcome.

 ## Why create such a Blog.
 > Stay foolish, stay hungry.

-I'm a student, but not major in CS.
-But it dose not matter I enjoy coding and doing something I like here.
 Having a personal space to record life, learn more knowledge and connect with others is an amazing thing.
+It did.

 ## About the name

 I learned this name "Timegg" in *Doraemon* at the very beginning, which is the name of Doraemon's prop: "Time egg".
-At that time I was just a primary school student and was addicted to Doraemon's  world.
-It brought me irreplaceable memories and I still remember those today.
+At that time I was just a primary school student and was addicted to that  world.
+It brought me irreplaceable memories.
+I still remember it today.

 ## About this website
 Timegg has following sections：

 * HOME - The main part of blog.
-All posts will be posted here.
+All posts can be seen at  here;
 * ABOUT - About this website.
 * KURAKUN'S GALLERY - Some of my art works will be posted here.
-* ~~NOZOMI'S BOOKCASE - [STOP USING]~~
+* NOZOMI'S BOOKCASE**[CLOSED]**
 * TAGS - You can search posts by tags here.
 * TRAVELS - Some travel notes will be posted here.

-## Other
+## Log

 This website was created in 2018/4/6.

 This website was migrated to Github in 2018/7/5.

 This website was reconstructed in 2019/4/7.

----

 @Chuanbo HUA